xbrett/task-tracker/README.md

 # TaskTracker

 Task tracker is an app for keeping track of all those pesky things to do.
-Users can register (or not) and assign tasks to any user in the system.
+Users can register, sign-in/out, and assign tasks to any user in the system.
 Users can update tasks and mark them complete as well as update the time spent up to the nearest 15-minutes.